-I run events, meeting facilities, our virtual office and the studio facilities at Werks Central in Middle Street.
-My creative degree and my background in the film industry and as a production manager at South Africa’s largest TV production company helps me to understand what our clients need for film, sound and photography sessions and makes their experience in our studios smooth and well supported.
+I run the Werks Central building in Middle Street as well as Pier Werks on Old Steine.
+My long career in administration, my creative degree and my background in the film industry and as a production manager at South Africa’s largest TV production company helps me to understand what our creative clients need.
 I have also run large events here including for the Brighton Fringe and we are planning new workshops and support sessions.

 Louise Seedhouse: Site Manager and Accounts Support

 I run The Werks and Westwerks in Hove and provide a lot of general support for admin, ICT and accounts.
 The buildings I run have a lot of special people in them and my experience in retail and administration has helped a lot on being able to support them and deliver a good service and run events where everyone meets up.

 Previously I have been trained in IT and been webmaster to another organization and this experience is also helping The Werks Group to develop.

 Having been in the building industry for over 30 years there is almost nothing which I can’t build, fix or put back together.